Brandon1126/CS5103_zwe996_BrandonWherry/README.md

 This is to get a general sense of magnitude for each number.
 The answer is printed out in scientific notation, and the exact answer is redirected to "C.txt".

+# Testing suites
+See TESTSUITE.md to see testing details